PrzemekSobolewski/News-App/README.md

 # News-App

-To start application use npm install, than npm start
+To start application use npm install, then npm start